Connect in caring for your local nature preserve

 In 2021, the program is being offered at 3 nature preserves in La Crosse County – La Crosse River Conservancy, New Amsterdam Grasslands, and a newer property that's still in development.
 We provide a locked box of tools, instructions, and kid's activities at one location for two months before moving it to the next location for two months, and so on.
 We also offer optional short orientation sessions for grown-ups at each location to help those who might want some tips to get started.

-The toolbox is currently installed at the La Crosse River Conservancy kiosk, and it will be there until August 2nd.
-When you sign up, we'll send you the lock combination and you will have 24/7 access to the toolbox until August 2nd.
-Beginning on August 4th, it will be installed at a newer protected property near La Crosse Floral.
-We'll be offering two brief orientation sessions to introduce you to the toolbox and the property.
+The toolbox is currently installed near the kiosk at the end of Floral Lane in La Crosse, and it will be there until October 4th.
+When you sign up, we'll send you the lock combination and you will have 24/7 access to the toolbox.
+Beginning on October 5th, it will be installed at New Amsterdam Grasslands.
+We'll be offering two brief orientation sessions (October 5th and 14th) to introduce you to the toolbox and the property.
 Sign up below to receive details and updates.

 Please do your best to keep the box and everything in it clean, organized, and in good shape, and don’t forget to lock the box EVERY time you leave it (that includes while hiking or working at the preserve).
 All the cleaning supplies you should need are included in the box.
 In the toolbox, there is a white binder that contains all the information you will need to have a wonderful Naturehood Connections experience, so be sure to look through that before you gather tools and go to work.
 At the end of your time volunteering, please sign the volunteer logbook in the first section of the binder and share your experience with us on the provided sheets.
 Please contact Siena Muehlfeld by email or at or call (608) 784-3606, ext 6, if you have any problems with the box or if you see anything concerning.